buntec/derifree/README.md

 (`cashflow`, `spot`, etc.) should be unconditional.
 Note that this does not preclude things like conditional cash flows.
-Indeed, to model a conditional cash flow `a` at time `t`, write `cashflow(if p then a else 0.0, ccy, t)` instead of `Monad[RV].whenA(p)(cashflow(a, ccy, t))`.
+Indeed, to model a conditional cash flow `a` at time `t`, we write `cashflow(if p then a else 0.0, ccy, t)` instead of `Monad[RV].whenA(p)(cashflow(a, ccy, t))`.
-To give another example, if you need a certain spot observation `spot("ACME", t)` only conditionally, simply ignore its result in those cases where it isn't needed.
+To give another example, if we need a certain spot observation `spot("ACME", t)` only conditionally, we simply ignore its result when it isn't needed.

-The reason for this rule is that we want to be able to collect all meta information about the contract (spot/discount observations, barriers, callability, etc) by evaluating the contract *once* using an *arbitrary* realization of the underlying assets.
+    The reason for this rule is that we want to be able to collect all meta information about the contract (spot/discount observations, barriers, callability, etc)
+    by evaluating the contract *once* using
+    an *arbitrary* realization of the underlying assets.

     For the read-like keywords (`spot`, `hitProb`, `survivalProb`) this means simply ignoring their result when it isn't needed.
-For write-like keywords (`cashflow`, `callable`, `puttable`) this means using a neutral value (`0.0` or `None`).
+    For write-like keywords (`cashflow`, `callable`, `puttable`)
+    this means using a neutral value (`0.0` or `None`).

-(Side note: another approach would be to "discover" missing information at pricing time and restart the pricing until we arrive at a "fix point".
+    (Side note: another approach would be to "discover" this information at pricing time and restart the pricing until we arrive at a "fix point".
 This would come at a loss in efficiency, however.)

 2. Causality: the DSL doesn't prevent you from having a cash flow or call/early exercise at time `t1` depend on